metosin/lein-simulflow/README.md

 - Works only with custom [wrappers](./support/src/simulflow/wrappers.clj):
   - Cljsbuild, cljx, less
-- Watch for file changes using Java 7 API (uses inotify or similar OS provded API)
+- Watch for file changes using Java 7 API (uses inotify or similar OS provided API)
   - Means also that not every plugin has to implement file watching again
 - Tasks can depend on other tasks
   - Cljsbuild requires that Cljx has written the cljs sources